 My research proposal comprises a multi-year effort.
-If selected as a fellow, would my fellowship term span the full length of my proposal?
+If selected as a fellow through the open call, would my fellowship term span the full length of my proposal?

 Application proposals should be based on one-year efforts, or parts or phases of efforts that would be addressed during the time span of one academic year.
 While some fellowships span longer than one year, continuation beyond one academic year cannot and will not be offered at the outset of a fellowship offer.

 What if I do not live in the Cambridge area?
 Are remote fellowships offered?

 There are no Berkman Klein fellowships that are exclusively remote, and we expect fellows to either live in the Cambridge area or spend a significant portion of their time here over the course of the year.
 It is the responsibility of each fellow to plan for and arrange their visits to Cambridge.

 I cannot come for a full year but would like to have a fellowship for a 3-4 month period.
 Am I still eligible?

 Unfortunately, we do not typically select fellows who will spend just a short period of time here in Cambridge.
 We do not currently have a formal program or application process for hosting visitors for short periods.